kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 ---

 ### `media_items`
-Core metadata entries for movies, episodes, music videos, or external items.
+Core identification entries for movies, episodes, music videos, or external items.
+Rich metadata is fetched from Kodi JSON-RPC when needed for display.

 | Column       | Type    | Notes |
 |--------------|---------|-------|